CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/round3.rst

 Model development

 - `Ray library <https://rise.cs.berkeley.edu/projects/ray/>`_ and `RLlib library <https://rise.cs.berkeley.edu/projects/rllib/>`_ are the default packages to support distributed model training.
-Sample codes of training models using RLlib are provided.
+Sample codes of training models using RLlib are provided in ` rllib_train.py`.
 - Participants can also use their own preferred distributed computing packages

 Result and submission